 You must always keep the space requirements in mind while buying restaurant equipment.
-It is important to define the space required for each equipment and then purchase the item accordingly.
+It is essential to define the space required for each equipment and then purchase the item accordingly.
 Unless you do that, you may end up with a cluttered kitchen and workspace that will further hinder the operations.
 Remember to measure the size of the equipment at the time of purchase to ensure proper space utilization.
 You can also go for multi-purpose equipment to save up on space.
 For instance, go for all-in-one blender, mixer, and chopper instead of buying this separately.

 4. User Friendliness

 Remember to check the speed of the equipment before you purchase it.
 See if the time taken to get the job done is faster than what it would take to do it manually.
-If you are working in a fast-paced, high order volume kitchen then the equipment should not take a lot of time for operations.
+If you are working in a fast-paced, high order volume kitchen, then the equipment should not take a lot of time for operations.

 Proper maintenance ensures the longevity of the equipment and improves efficiency.
 While purchasing the restaurant equipment, ask about the maintenance required for it.
-Ask the dealer how frequently the equipment needs to serviced, and if the supplier would be providing it.
+Ask the dealer how frequently the equipment needs to service, and if the supplier would be providing it.
 Once you purchase the equipment, create a schedule.
 Apart from this, create a cleaning schedule as well.
-There are certain equipment that need to be cleaned daily, such kitchen tops and counters, while some can be cleaned on a weekly basis.
+There are certain equipment that need to be cleaned daily, such as kitchen tops and counters, while some can be cleaned on a weekly basis.

 7. Energy Efficiency